 ASIAN HORNET ACTION TEAM

-This page is set up to assist the identification and reporting of Asian Hornet sightings within the South Staffordshire area, and direct people to the appropriate organisations where information and advice can be found.
+- To assist with the identification and reporting of Asian Hornet sightings within the South Staffordshire area

 Our association is very capable of identifying any suspected Asian Hornet sightings as long as clear pictures or specimens are provided.